logicly-au/docs.omsss.online/doc/data-security-privacy.rst

 is created.
 OMSSS stores this information and will pass it back to the integrator when the collection is retrieved.
-The purpose of using this option to provide additional information is to assist the integrator in matching the outcome measure with the client’s data.
+The purpose of using this option to provide additional information is to assist the integrator in matching the measure with the client’s data.

 It is optional to enter additional information as outlined above.
 In cases where a health care provider’s CIMS is integrated with OMSSS, the integrator